Crime in Rome is statistically in the middle range. The center of Rome is basically safe, but there is a significant problem with pickpockets.

 So that you don’t have to mess around with money or credit cards everywhere in Rome, you should buy the necessary entrance tickets and tickets for public transport online in advance.
 This saves you valuable time in Rome and reduces the risk of being robbed.

 You can buy all entrance tickets, tours and train tickets online and save them on your mobile phone.
-Whether it’s St. Peter’s Basilica, the Colosseum or the Hop on Hop off buses, it is sufficient to show your electronic ticket everywhere.

 Unfortunately, there are also frequent break-ins and theft of cars in Rome.
 Cars with foreign license plates, in particular, are a magical attraction for thieves.
 Therefore, do not leave valuables and luggage in the car.